Celtis paniculata

-Celtis paniculata, commonly known as tripewood, silky keltis, silky celtis, native hackberry, native celtis, Investigator tree or whitewood, is a rainforest tree native to parts of Malesia, Melanesia and Australia.
+Celtis paniculata, commonly known as tripewood, silky keltis, silky celtis, native hackberry, native celtis, Investigator tree or whitewood, is a rainforest tree in the family Cannabaceae native to parts of Malesia, Melanesia and Australia.

 Description

 The tree grows to 40 m tall and 90 cm trunk width, though usually much smaller.
 The trunk is mostly cylindrical and somewhat buttressed at the base.
 The bark is thin, greyish brown and smooth, with pustular vertical lines.

 Leaves

 Leaves are elliptical in shape with a prominent leaf tip.
 Leaves are alternate and simple, smooth, not toothed, 6–10 cm long with a pointed tip.
 The leaf stalk is somewhat channelled and flattened on the top, and 6–10 mm in length.
 Both sides of the leaf are of a dull green shade.
 With a hand lens, translucent glands may be seen in the leaves.
 The base of the leaf is often oblique, that is of unequal length on either side of the leaf stem.
-Leaf venation is more evident under the leaf.
-An identifying feature is the intramarginal leaf vein, which starts at the leaf base and travels on either edge of the leaf, a distance of ¼ to ½ the length of the leaf.
+Leaf venation is more evident on the underside of the leaf.
+An identifying feature is the intramarginal leaf vein, which starts at the leaf base and travels on either edge of the leaf, a distance of quarter to half the length of the leaf.